signalfx/splunk-otel-js-web/docs/DataSending.md

+> The official Splunk documentation for this page is [RUM data model for browser-based web applications](https://quickdraw.splunk.com/redirect/?product=Observability&location=github.rum.browser.data&version=current).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

 # Data sending

 Data is sent to `beaconUrl` in every five seconds using `beacon` or `XHR` depending on each browser's capabilities and limits.